VuframeLab/PanicAR/KnownIssues.md

 # Known Issues

-* orientation changes in ARViewController not yet supported; will screw up AR orientation in space, use only Portrait for now.
+* orientation changes in PARViewController not yet supported; will screw up PAR orientation in space, use only Portrait for now.

-* Critical Issue with altitute calculation: will cause considerable instability in object placement
-* Critical Issue with GPS coordinate calculation: will cause considerable instability in object placement

-* Compass not yet smoothed, will cause considerable instability
+* radar view will update radar dots correctly only in non-landscape orientations